Stobart Air: Aer Arann

-On 26 August 2010 an examiner was appointed to Aer Arann.
-A full hearing of the company's application took place on 8 September and Aer Arann was in interim examinership under the protection of the Court.
+On 26 August 2010, an examiner was appointed to Aer Arann.
+A full hearing of the company's application took place on 8 September, and Aer Arann was in interim examinership under the protection of the Court.
 All Aer Arann flights continued to operate normally.
-It was understood by the high court in Dublin that Aer Arann would return to profitability in 2011.
+It was understood by the High Court in Dublin that Aer Arann would return to profitability in 2011.

 In October 2010, British logistics company Stobart Group was named as the preferred buyer for the airline, also announcing that the airline would serve London Southend Airport from March 2011 to destinations in Ireland and possibly France and open a base there.

 On 10 November 2010, the deal was completed.
 Aer Arann is now owned by Everdeal Limited, which at the time became 67.5% owned by Pádraig Ó Céidigh, Aer Arann's Chairman; 27.5% owned by Tim Kilroe, a UK-based businessman; and 5% owned by the Stobart Group, through 35 preference shares of €1 each acquired on 10 November 2010.
 Stobart Group entered into an option to increase its shareholding by a further 27.5% to 32.5%.

 On 7 April 2011, Aer Arann confirmed it would end its PSO (Public Service Obligation) routes after the Irish Government withdrew funding for the routes, which included Dublin to Galway, Knock and Sligo.

-In October 2011, Aer Arann announced it would suspend all services from Galway Airport, axed routes included Galway to Edinburgh, London-Luton, London-Southend, Manchester and Lorient.
+In October 2011, Aer Arann announced it would suspend all services from Galway Airport, axed routes including Galway to Edinburgh, London-Luton, London-Southend, Manchester and Lorient.
 The company said the routes were "financially no longer viable".
 Galway Airport then confirmed it would have to make redundant 40 staff due to losing the airport's only operator.

-On 8 February 2012, Aer Arann's Chief Executive Paul Schutz resigned, and was replaced by Sean Brogan, the head of Stobart Ireland.
+On 8 February 2012, Aer Arann's Chief Executive, Paul Schutz resigned and was replaced by Sean Brogan, the head of Stobart Ireland.
 This gave Stobart Group management control of the airline, and prompted speculation that it would exercise its option to increase its 5% stake in Everdeal Limited by a further 27.5% to 32.5%.